makrai/notes/pierrejean18-embed-variability-naacl.md

     David Mimno and Laure Thompson
     emnlp 2017
     The strange geometry of skip-gram with negative sampling
-* The effect of the frequency is not [monotonic].
+* The effect of the frequency is not monotonic.
 Words having very
   * low or very high frequency are more affected by variation
-  * frequent words displaying instability words in each corpus (e.g.  gene and protein in PLOS, language in ACL and make in BNC etc.)
+  * frequent words displaying instability words in each corpus (eg  gene and protein in PLOS, language in ACL and make in BNC etc.)
 * (polysemy and entropy) experiments confirm that distributional semantics has more difficulty in representing the meaning of words that appear in a variety of contexts